brittanyrw/emojipages/README.md

 - [Git & Github Resources](#other-resources-and-options)
 - [Credits](#credits)

-## Choosing a Movie, TV Show or Musical to Add
+## Choosing a Book or Play to Add

-Here are some links to lists of movies, TV shows and musicals in case you're having trouble thinking of something to add!
+Here are some links to lists of books and plays in case you're having trouble thinking of something to add!

-#### I have also [added Issues for individual movies, shows and series](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis) that I think would be fun to add to EmojiScreen.
+#### I have also [added Issues for individual books and movies](https://github.com/brittanyrw/emojipages/labels/add%20book) that I think would be fun to add to EmojiPages.
 Feel free to add any of the movies or shows listed in Issues.
 Make sure to comment inside of the Issue if you plan on taking it and add the Issue number in your Pull Request.

 ### View [Issues for Individual Movies](https://github.com/brittanyrw/emojiscreen/labels/movie)
 ### View [Issues for Movie Series](https://github.com/brittanyrw/emojiscreen/labels/add%20series)